KennethScheel/HDC_2021_team_DTU_1/README.md

 ## About

 This GitHub repository has been created as the submission for group 1 (out of 2) of Team DTU for the Helsinki Deblur Challenge 2021.
-The Matlab functions and scripts in the repository implements an image deblurring algorithm with Point-Spread-Function (PSF) radius estimation.
+The Matlab functions and routines in the repository implements an image deblurring algorithm with Point-Spread-Function (PSF) radius estimation.
 The algorithm is based on a paper written by our supervisors, where they develop a CT-reconstruction method, which uses uncertainty quantification to estimate view angles using only measured CT data [1].

 ## Description of algorithm